-Springtide Harvest: a novel in a low fantasy setting with a high fantasy past.
+Springtide Harvest: a novel in a high fantasy setting with a low fantasy feel.
 It's been my life for the last two years, because I can't seem to stop writing it.
 There's something inside me that wants out, like an Alien Chest-Burster pushing at the walls of my skull.
 The only way to stop its scrabbling is to type furiously.
 I don't know, maybe I need a C.T. scan.

 I wrote this story for young’uns venturing into the world, for old’uns afraid to venture out at all, and for fantasy fanatics who want a good ol' venture.
 It might be an old story—a boy flees privilege in search of meaning, a girl must lie, cheat, and steal to survive; both struggle to live, albeit for different ends by different means—but like all speculative fiction, it's actually about the real world.

 In the case before us (Your Honour), it's really about the fantasy genre and the world that was.

 I wrote this story because I was there (Gandalf).
 I was there 3,000 years ago (or was it 30), when fantasy was a wondrous, safe space for male weirdos.
 Only, those eccentric misfits delved too greedily and too deep, fashioning a place so large and glorious that other people wanted in.
 To be fair, there was plenty of room.
 And so the walls of chauvinism strained against the tide of inclusion.